 Absconding (running off/away)

 Absconding behaviours can vary in risk to the child, from leaving the school classroom without notice or going outside the household unaccompanied.
-Christian will implement strategies to initially ensure the child’s safety, and then focus on addressing the underlying reason for the behaviour.
+Our developmental educators will implement strategies to initially ensure the child’s safety, and then focus on addressing the underlying reason for the behaviour.

 Assistance navigating and transitioning into education programs